 Throughout the nineteenth century Ross was an important stopover point between Launceston and Hobart.
 As such it was a horse coach changing point, a town for the local garrison and an important destination for produce from the surrounding farms.

 Today it is arguably the finest nineteenth century village in Australia.
 It has resisted the excesses of commercialism and the combination of the tree-lined main street, the beautiful bridge and river, and the location of the Wesleyan Church at the top of the slight hill, combine to give it a remarkable aesthetic beauty and tranquillity.
-For the link to the whole story click here

 We are only a small intimate historic village of around 300 people.
 Real estate is hard to find here.
 The businesses are all owned by small operators, no national chain-owned businesses here.
-We don't have the massive budgets of other parts of Tasmania.
-We (the village) rely on our strong reputation of authentic history, quality service, peace and tranquility, word of mouth is our best form of promotion.
-The village can't afford other forms of glamorous promotion.
+We don’t have the massive budgets of other parts of Tasmania.
+We (the village) rely on our strong reputation of authentic history, quality service, peace and tranquillity.
+Word of mouth is our best form of promotion.
+The village can’t afford other forms of glamorous promotion.
 Many people change their itineraries during their stay in Tasmania to visit Ross.
-They hear from other tourists while they are traveling as to how lovely Ross is.
+They hear from other tourists while they are travelling as to how lovely Ross is.
 Good thing is, we get them staying with us when they return to Tasmania.
 Our advice to the reader, book with us BEFORE you visit Tasmania, you know then that you have your home in this superb village.

 Our unofficial list of attractions and businesses in the village.

 It is our own description and not sponsored by anyone.
 Its aim is to give the potential guest staying with us and idea of what they can expect in the village.
-We don't guarantee any businesses' opening hours or products will always match what we have stated here.
+We don’t guarantee any businesses’ opening hours or products will always match what we have stated here.
 We have put this page together as a response from requests from guests to get a brief list of what is in the village.
-Hope it is helpful
+Hope it is helpful.

 Eating out in Ross